diogo-santos302/cm-project1/README.md

 This repository contains 2 applications, one for a mobile device (phone), named app and another for a wearable device, named wearosaccelerometerdata.

-To run, simply open the project root in Android Studio and select on which app and which device (provided they are compatible) to execute.
+To run, simply open the project root in Android Studio and select on which app and which device (provided they are compatible) to execute or open the APK in your device.
 (If you are using a device with Android 10+, you might need to go to Settings and allow Location permission at all times to the MyDayLogger app)